 contents may change between different implementations and

-contains one of the new manifest attributes and the jar file itself
+contains one of the manifest attributes and the JAR file itself

 contains untrusted components.

 attempted to open sandboxed jar "+ url +" as Trusted-Only attempted to open sandboxed jar "+ url +" as Trusted-LibraryThe following